 No one really wants to turn on their oven in sweltering heat, but the good news is that you don’t have to in order to make dessert.
 We’ve got plenty of inspiration to turn to when you need to satisfy a sweet tooth.
 Ice creams, popsicles, mousses, puddings, and icebox cakes are all excellent choices for no-bake desserts.
 Get our Blackberry Chocolate Icebox Cake recipe, or Jessie Sheehan’s Strawberry Icebox Cake recipe (above) for some fruity examples of the form.

-Icebox Cakes: Recipes for the Coolest Cakes in Town, $13.12 on Amazon
+Icebox Cakes: Recipes for the Coolest Cakes in Town, $13.29 from Amazon

 The queen of icebox cakes shares her best recipes and tips.

 Related Reading: This Easy Lime Icebox Cake Is Perfect for Summer